How the Black Lives Matter memorial wall was resurrected after Trump supporters tore it down

 Restoration and repair

-Like she’d done every day for the last six weeks, Seiler climbed into her car Tuesday afternoon and headed toward downtown D.C. for her daily protest.
+As she had done every day for the last six weeks, Seiler climbed into her car Tuesday afternoon and headed toward downtown D.C. for her daily protest.
 Though a small crew collected the surviving signs to restore the wall, Seiler was not hopeful.

 Don’t bother to bring tape or make new signs, Seiler said on the phone to Karen Irwin, who had been a regular at the fence since joining the William Thomas Anti-Nuclear Peace Vigil this fall.
 What’s the point, she said, of putting them back up if they’ll just be torn back down?

-Note: Correction: An earlier version of this story said President Trump swore in Amy Coney Barrett as a Supreme Court justice.
-It was Justice Clarence Thomas who swore her in.